SmileCode5/alarm2/README.md

 ### Why does my app crash on iOS?

-Crashes such as `EXC_BAD_ACCESS KERN_INVALID_ADDRESS` occur if `Alarm.set` and `Alarm.stop` methods are called concurrently, as they both modify shared resources.
+Crashes such as `EXC_BAD_ACCESS KERN_INVALID_ADDRESS` occur if `Alarm2.set` and `Alarm2.stop` methods are called concurrently, as they both modify shared resources.
 To prevent this, ensure each method call is completed before starting the next by using the `await` keyword in Dart:
 ```
-await Alarm.set
+await Alarm2.set
-await Alarm.stop
+await Alarm2.stop
 ```
 This approach ensures safe and exclusive access to shared resources, preventing crashes.